fangkay/elitecodeclub-front-end/README.md

 ### Installation

-Use $ npm install to install all packages that are required to run bidbybid.

-After installation has finished run $ npm run start , your browser will open automatically displaying the initial home screen.
+Install the latest packages

+`$ npm install`

+Go to localhost:3000 or run the package with

+`$ npm run start`

 ## Usage